Darion333/Darion333.github.io/_posts/2024-8-14-Machine-Learning-Classification.md

 getSMILES(df_train)
 {% endhighlight %}
 </pre>
-* This function converts all the molecules in the training set into SMILES strings
+* This function converts all the molecules in the training set into SMILES strings.

 ![image](https://github.com/user-attachments/assets/aed90f93-e0a1-4612-bd4c-31a5b5a64207)